-Statement of significant accounting policies and other notes form part of the balance sheet and statement of pirofit and loss
+Statement of significant accounting policies and other notes form part of the balance sheet and statement of profit and loss

 As per our report of even date attached For Natvarlal Vepari & Co.

-Firm Registration No. 106971
+Chartered Accountants Firm Registration No. 106971W or and on behalf of the Board of Directors inl Aprind Sakhi Wholetime Director (DIN 06852066)